zenml-io/zenml/docs/book/user-guide/llmops-guide/evaluation/generation.md

 certain terms.
-For example, if we're generating answers to questions about which orchestrators ZenML supports, we can check that the generated answers include terms like "Airflow" and "Kubeflow" (since we do support them) and exclude terms like "Flyte" or "Prefect".
+For example, if we're generating answers to questions about which orchestrators ZenML supports, we can check that the generated answers include terms like "Airflow" and "Kubeflow" (since we do support them) and exclude terms like "Flyte" or "Prefect" (since we don't (yet!) support them).
 These handcrafted tests should be driven by mistakes that you've already seen in the RAG output.
 The negative example of "Flyte" and "Prefect" showing up in the list of supported orchestrators, for example, shows up sometimes when you use GPT 3.5 as the LLM.

 ![](/docs/book/.gitbook/assets/generation-eval-manual.png)